kpounot/nPDyn/docs/source/index.rst

 Importantly, nPDyn provides versatile tools for model building and fitting to the data.
 See the section :doc:`dataFitting` for details.

-Finally, a :py:method:`plot.plot` method is provided for easy visualisation of the data and the fit results.
+Finally, a :py:meth:`plot.plot` method is provided for easy visualisation of the data and the fit results.